Bo Frese

 — Bo Frese

 Organisations don't change in a workshop.
-What works is small, incremental experiments in different parts of the system — changes that are safe enough to try, visible enough to learn from, and honest enough to stop when they're not working.
+What works is small, incremental experiments in different parts of the system — changes safe enough to try, visible enough to learn from, and honest enough to stop when they're not working.
 All of this while the business keeps running.

-Culture doesn't come from an external consultant.
-It comes from the people inside the organisation.
+Culture doesn't come from an external consultant — it comes from the people inside the organisation.
+There's no long-term contract.
+It starts intensively and tapers as internal capacity grows.
+We agree up front on what "better" actually looks like, concretely, so there's something real to measure and learn from.
 The engagement succeeds when the capacity for honest, iterative improvement no longer depends on me being in the room.